rabitz808/rabitz808.github.io/projects/project-5.md

 ## Overview

-an online application aimed at managing the inventory of medical supplies for clinics in Hawai’i.
+An online application aimed at managing the inventory of medical supplies for clinics in Hawai’i.
 The project focuses on creating a simple and user-friendly interface for users to easily interact with the system.

 ## Key Features